Marquise Brown Player Prop Bets for NFL Week 17 | Baltimore vs. Los Angeles 1/2/2022

 Matchup vs. Los Angeles

-- Brown totaled 42 receiving yards in his one career matchup against the Rams, 42.0 more than his over/under in Sunday's game.
+- In his one matchup against the Rams, Brown's 42 receiving yards total is 42.0 more than his over/under for Sunday's game (0.0).

+- The Rams have allowed 15 touchdowns through the air (1.0 per game).
+They are second in the league in that category.

 Recent Performances